robric/wiki-contrail-controller/Scenario-Troubleshooting.md

           eg: curl -u admin:secret123 http://localhost:8095/virtual-machine-interface/39f49c43-e6fc-471b-ac1d-5cf3c6317221 | python -m json.tool > /tmp/vmis ( Here '39f49c43-e6fc-471b-ac1d-5cf3c6317221' is the interface which we got from step 1. for whom ERROR state was seen)

           if missing,
-            a. check if contrail-schema is running on atleast one controller if running
+            a. check if contrail-schema is running on atleast one controller( cmd: contrail-status ) if running
                    a. check if VMI present in ifmap on all controllers via

                           ifmap-view localhost 8443 visual visual | grep <vmi-name>

                         if missing in ifmap,
-                          a. check if rabbitmq is clustered fine and all api servers are connected to it.
+                          a. check if rabbitmq is clustered fine and all api servers are connected to it.( cmd: rabbitmqctl cluster_status)
                           b. check contrail-api introspect port (8084) for rest/db/messagebus/ifmap traces else
                           a. need to check why contrail-schema didnt establish link between VMI to RI maybe check /var/log/contrail/schema.err